simonmichael/hledger_site/src/features.md

 the [origins](ledger.md)
 and [differences](ledger.md#differences).)

-hledger can read [Beancount] files, or vice versa, by converting them with the [beancount2ledger] and [ledger2beancount] tools.
+hledger can also convert its files to [Beancount] format (and Beancount can convert its files to hledger format).

 Many [tools](https://plaintextaccounting.org/#data-importconversion)
 exist for importing from other applications.
 Data can be exported as